Taunton: Sport

-Taunton Cricket Club has since 2002 been located at the new Taunton Vale Sports Club Ground in Staplegrove, which features two cricket fields.
-The Taunton Vale ground is also a regular home venue for Somerset's Second XI.
-Taunton Deane Cricket Club has a ground adjacent to Vivary Park, while Taunton St Andrews Cricket Club is based at the nearby Wyvern Sports and Social Club.
-All three clubs play in the West of England Premier League or one of its feeder leagues.

-Taunton Town Football Club (FC) plays at Wordsworth Drive.
-An earlier Taunton Town FC played at Priory Park in the 1930s, however the current team was formed in 1947 by local businessmen as Taunton FC, changing to the current name in 1968, and played its first friendly fixture in 1948.
-For most of its history, Taunton belonged to the Western League.
-It spent a six-season spell in the Southern League from 1977, and after a further period in the Western League, returned to the Southern League in 2002, after winning the FA Vase in 2001.
-The club won the Division One South and West league title in 2017–18 and narrowly missed out on further promotion in 2018–19.
-The club went on to become the 2021–22 champions of the Southern League Premier Division South, securing promotion to the National League South for the first time in the club's history on 23 April 2022.

 Somerset Vikings is a rugby league club formed in 2003 as part of the Rugby Football League's plans to develop the game beyond its traditional north-of-England areas.
 Initially the side was made up of a mixture of Royal Marines based in Taunton and Exeter with local rugby union players keen to try the 13-man code.
 It plays at Hyde Park, also home to Taunton RFC.

 The Huish Tigers (formerly Taunton Tigers) is a semi-professional men's basketball team competing in the Somerset Basketball League.
 The team plays its home games at Richard Huish College.
 They also have a basketball academy with youth teams as well as a women's team.